MarnickvdA/birthday-tracker/README.md

 - See overview of persons and their birthdays
 - Add new person with birthday
 - Remove persons
-- (WIP) Trigger Slack message of birthdays happening today
+- Automatically pushing Slack message of today's birthdays
-- (WIP) Add cron configuration for running the birthday check every day
+- (TODO) Edit person

-**Technical improvements**:
+**Technical Features**:

-- (WIP) Add automatic db migrations to the docker-compose script w/ goose
+- Web Server running fully on Go's `net/http` standard library
+- docker-compose for automatic container deployments
+- Database migrations ran on app startup
+- Frontend templated with Go's `html/template` standard library
+- Minimal CSS for builds with TailwindCSS

 ## Dependencies